craymorgana/express.jsNoteTaker/README.md

 ## Installation <a name="installation"></a>

-To use on your client type "npm i" on the terminal then "node server.js"
+To use on your client type "npm i" on the terminal then "node server.js".
+On the browser navigate to "http://localhost:3001/"

 ## License <a name="license"></a>